rxhulshxrmx/bullspree_analyst_assignment/README.md

 - **Transaction Management:** They ensure robust transaction management, maintaining data integrity and consistency.

 ### 3. Daily MIS Tracking:
-write about key metrics which are visualized here, and what should the daily report contain.
-(- Design a daily MIS report format to track and visualize key metrics.
-- Recommend tools and technologies for generating and maintaining the MIS - Figma to create a draft for company-specific uniformed reporting and used in Tableau for presentations and quickly grasping things.
-Excel dashboard for ad-hoc reporting) I will add Excel and Tableau dashboard links here.
+The Daily MIS report should encompass key performance metrics that reflect user engagement and course performance.
+Essential metrics to visualize include:

+- **User Registration and Activity:** Total new users, active users, and uninstalls.
+- **Course Interactions:** Number of course clicks, wishlist additions, and progress completion rates.
+- **Session Analytics:** Average session duration and feature usage statistics.
+- **Quiz Performance:** Average scores, quiz attempts, and completion rates.
+- **Purchase Behavior:** Total purchases, revenue generated, and cart abandonment rates.

+For effective visualization and analysis, the following tools and technologies should are used:

+- **Figma:** Using Figma to create drafts of company-specific, uniform reporting templates that enhance clarity and consistency.
+- **Tableau:** Implement Tableau for interactive dashboards that allow stakeholders to quickly grasp insights through visual data representation using figma templates.
+- **Excel:** Utilize Excel for ad-hoc reporting, enabling flexible analysis and customization of reports as needed.

+Links to the Excel and Tableau dashboards will be added here for reference.

 ### 4. Data-Driven Suggestions:
 (- Provide actionable insights based on the data collected.